Where I find inspiration, creativity, and wisdom to share.

 While teaching, I provide my own musings and present readings from inspirational people who are far more eloquent than I am.
 After numerous requests, I am providing some of my favourite writers, philosophers, and poets here.

 I won’t list all the purchase/publishing information, but I have tried to cover the ones I use most often.
-I will say that most of these books were purchased from local bookstores here in Victoria, and I encourage you to explore them.
-They are also able to order many titles if the book you seek isn’t on their shelves already.
+I will say that most of these books were purchased from local bookstores here in Victoria, and I encourage you to explore and support them.
+They can order many titles if the book you seek isn’t on their shelves already.

 Readers List